Preparing for quit day

 - Keep your hands busy by typing, writing, squeezing a ball or knitting.

-With a quit-smoking plan to guide you, line up your resources now so that you can lean on them when you quit smoking.
-The more resources you have in place upfront — support groups, nicotine replacement, medications, counseling — the more likely you are to quit and stay quit.
+With a quit-smoking plan to guide you, you'll have resources that you can lean on when you quit smoking.
+The more resources you have in place — support groups, nicotine replacement, medications, coaching — the more likely you are to quit and stay quit.

 See more In-depth